milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 One thing I'd like to point out here is how easily this follows from my rough ideas up in [# The Project](#the-project).
 In oop languages this is already the point where I would maybe be wasting a lot of time thinking about class hierarchies and how to encapsulate this data properly but in Haskell I feel like I can just type down whatever comes to mind (at least for now).

-The coice of the proper datatype for timestamps is apparently not trivial, according to [this atricle](https://wiki.haskell.org/Time), but I decided to not worry too much about it for now and just pick `UTCTime` here as I think think it would not be too hard to change this in the future if I ever felt like I need to.
+The choice of the proper datatype for timestamps is apparently not trivial, according to [this article](https://wiki.haskell.org/Time), but I decided to not worry too much about it for now and just pick `UTCTime` here as I think think it would not be too hard to change this in the future if I ever felt like I need to.

 Now to actually store data, we of course need some kind of representation of "state".
 To get started, I first want to store everything in memory and then tackle the hard part of serializing data, writing it to, and reading it from disk later on.